 Characters

-Main characters: Cat Leopold and two mice - Gray and White.
+Main characters: Leopold the cat and two mice - Gray and White.

-Cat Leopold lives in house number 8/16 on an unknown street in a provincial (judging by the situation) city.
+Leopold the cat lives in house No. 8/16 on an unknown street in a provincial (judging by the situation) city.
 He is portrayed as a typical intellectual: he does not smoke, does not drink, does not raise his voice.
-Leopold is a real peace cat, and his main credo, repeated at the end of each episode, is "Guys, let's live together."
-At the same time, in the first three episodes, Leopold nevertheless preliminarily taught mice a lesson.
+Leopold is a real peace-loving cat, and his main credo, repeated at the end of each episode, is “Guys, let’s live together.”
+At the same time, in the first three episodes, Leopold still taught the mice a lesson.

 Mice